What does it mean to be EO100™ Certified?

 An independent assessment of an asset or certifiable unit identifies areas where an operator is either meeting, exceeding, or leading in ESG practices, but also identifies areas in need of improvement.
 Operators that achieve certification must commit to a continuous improvement process to address any performance gaps identified by the independent assessors.
 As part of the continuous improvement process, less than perfect scores achieved on any of the performance targets must be improved upon annually.
 No operator or site is perfect; the fundamental nature of the program is to embark upon a journey of continuous improvement that is monitored annually.
 The certification is not a stamp of approval.

 Certification to the EO100™ standard does not ensure that the asset is a “low methane intensity” supply of natural gas.
-What we do ensure is that:
+With specific reference to methane, what Assessors do is audit Operators at the site level for evidence that:

 • Methane and GHG intensities are reported to a standardized framework.

-• Methane and overall GHG intensities are publicly reported on our website separately for the segments of the natural gas value chain that the operations encompass: production, gathering and boosting, processing, and transmission and storage.
+• Methane and overall GHG intensities are publicly reported for the segments of the natural gas value chain that the operations encompass: production, gathering and boosting, processing, and transmission and storage.

-• Description of methods used to determine those intensities, including any measurement informed methane emissions estimates.
+• Reporting includes clarification of methods used to determine those intensities, including any measurement informed methane emissions estimates.

-• Best practices to control methane have been incentivized, evaluated, and scored.
+• Best practices to control methane are being implemented